fbpx

 2. No “Warehousing

 A considerable amount of time in an on-site school is gobbled up by what professional educators call “warehousing.”
-Warehousing is classroom activity that does not pertain to education, but rather to the logistics of keeping a large amount of children in a facility all day long.
+Warehousing is a classroom activity that does not pertain to education but rather to the logistics of keeping many children in a facility all day.
 Examples of warehousing include taking roll, shuffling students from one room to the next during passing time, explaining classroom protocols, fire drills, announcements, classroom discipline, and all that good stuff.
 It has been estimated that warehousing consumes as much as 35% of class time in an on-site school.
-Obviously, the vast majority of these obligations do not exist in a homeschool environment—which means, the average homeschool parent has 35% less work than an on-site teacher just by virtue of homeschooling.
+Obviously, the vast majority of these obligations do not exist in a homeschool environment—which means the average homeschool parent has 35% less work than an on-site teacher just by homeschooling.

 3. Sleep in Late